Academic Calendar

 Undergraduate Appeal Process

-Withdrawal Date Appeal Form – If you were unable to attend classes due to a serious accident or illness, and this prevented you from notifying the University of your withdrawal in a timely manner, a Withdrawal Date Appeal Form can be submitted for consideration by an Appeals Committee.
+Withdrawal Date Appeal Form – If you were unable to attend classes due to a serious accident or illness, and this prevented you from notifying the University of your withdrawal promptly, a Withdrawal Date Appeal Form can be submitted for consideration by an appeals committee.
 Appeals are submitted AFTER completing the official withdrawal process above and must include supporting documentation as to what prevented a timely notification.
 All appeals must be submitted within 30 calendar days of the official withdrawal date established with the ‘Cane Success Center or if the appeal is being submitted for a semester that has already completed, it must be submitted within 30 calendar days of the last day of the end of the semester in question.
 Appeals should be submitted via email or by mail to:

 University of Miami